Last updated: April 23, 2025

 Home equity loans

-Restructuring your original mortgage with refinancing may help you lock in lower interest rates or change your repayment terms to either increase or reduce monthly payments as you prefer.
+By replacing your original mortgage, you may be able to lock in lower interest rates or change your repayment terms to either increase or reduce monthly payments as you prefer.

 Discover Home Loans offers low fixed rates on home equity loans and cash out refinances up to 90% combined loan-to-value (CLTV) with $0 application fees, $0 origination fees, $0 appraisal fees, and $0 costs due at closing.

-Which home equity loan is right for you?
+Which home equity financing option is right for you?

-- Assess your needs: First things first, try to figure out what you actually need this home equity financing for.
+- Assess your needs: First things first, figure out what you actually need home equity financing for.
 Are you dreaming of a picturesque backyard deck?
-Itching to pay off other high-interest debts?
+Wanting to pay off high-interest debts?
 Planning to take a well-deserved vacation?
-Identifying your financial goals and priorities may steer you in the right direction when it comes to picking the perfect option for your unique situation.
+Identifying your financial goals and priorities may steer you in the right direction when it comes to picking the right option for your situation.

-- Crunch the numbers: Find your favorite calculator resource and do some math.
-Calculate the potential costs, including interest rates, closing costs, and any other fees that may be associated with each option.
-If you have a loan amount in mind, try using our monthly payment calculator.
-Compare the total amount you’ll pay over the loan term for each type of loan you’re considering.
-Don’t hesitate to reach out to lenders for personalized quotes to get the most accurate picture possible.
+- Crunch the numbers: Calculate the potential costs, including interest rates, closing costs, and any other fees that may be associated with each option.
+You may want to use our monthly payment calculator, which compares monthly payment amounts for home equity loans and cash out refinances from Discover at different loan term lengths.
+Also, don't hesitate to reach out to lenders for personalized quotes to get the most accurate picture possible.

-- Determine risks involved: Let’s talk about risk.
-Every financial decision may involve some level of risk, and home equity financing is no different.
+- Determine the risks involved: Every financial decision may involve some level of risk, and home equity financing is no different.
 Consider factors like your future income stability, fluctuations in interest rates, and how comfortable you are with potential changes in your monthly payments.
 Assessing the risks associated with each loan option may help you make an informed decision that aligns with your risk tolerance.

-- Seek expert advice: Remember that you don’t have to navigate these waters alone.
-When in doubt, reach out to a trusted financial advisor or mortgage professional.
-They may help you break down the details, address any concerns, and guide you towards the best choice for your financial future.
+- Seek expert advice: Remember that you don't have to navigate these waters alone.
+When in doubt, contact a trusted financial advisor or mortgage professional.
+They may help you break down the details of different loan options, address any concerns, and guide you toward the best choice for your financial future.

 Why take equity out of your home?

-- Home improvements and renovations: Have you ever imagined what your kitchen might look like with shiny new appliances or how your basement could turn into a state-of-the-art entertainment hub?
-By tapping into your home equity, you may be able to turn those dreams into reality.
-With funds for a major home improvement project, you might be able to transform your living space into a magazine-worthy paradise and maybe increase the value of your home in the process.
+- Home improvements and renovations: Have you ever imagined what your kitchen might look like with shiny new appliances?
+Or have you dreamed about turning your basement into a state-of-the-art entertainment hub?
+By tapping into your home equity, you may be able to turn your dreams into reality and transform your living space.

-- Debt consolidation: If it feels like you’re juggling multiple high-interest debt payments and finance charges, guess what?
-Your home equity could potentially come to the rescue.
-By taking equity out of your home with a loan, you might be able to consolidate all those bills into a single monthly payment with a low, fixed interest rate.
+- Debt consolidation: Are you juggling multiple high-interest debt payments?
+By taking equity out of your home with a loan, you may be able to consolidate all those bills into a single monthly payment.

 - Entrepreneurial ventures: Are you an aspiring business owner with big dreams of launching your own venture?
-Your home equity might give you the boost you need to get your ideas up and running.
-It may provide the startup capital or much-needed funds to expand your existing business.
+Borrowing against your home equity may help you get your ideas up and running.
+It may also provide much-needed funds if you have an existing business.

 Remember, taking equity out of your home is a serious decision and should be carefully considered.
 Always think about the potential risks, consult with financial advisors when you have questions, and make sure you can comfortably manage your loan payments.